 What is an Incubated Fund?

 An incubated fund (also called a limited distribution fund) is a hedge fund that is offered privately to a very select group of individuals, usually family members or employees of the fund.
-This is so the fund can stay small and unregulated while testing differenent investment strategies.
-If the fund does well, it may then be offered to the public.
-If the fund fails, it is liquidated.
-Some investors are cautious about funds that were once incubated that post high returns.
-This is because the lack of regulation while the fund was incubated may have been the reason for the high returns.
+This is so the fund can stay small and unregulated while testing different investment strategies.
+If the fund does well, it may then be offered to outside investors.
+Conversely, if the fund fails, it is liquidated.
+Oftentimes, investors are wary of hedge funds which began as incubated funds.
+This is because the lack of regulation while the fund was incubated may have contributed to the high returns.